 The teaching faculty represents a full range of clinical specialities as well as mainstream nutrition, and to complement this, and we are inviting a number of leading international experts, which will help students to form affiliations with some of Europe's best nutrition centres.

 Students will be encouraged to participate in the Lifelong Learning Program of the European Nutrition Society (ESPEN).
 Thanks to this programme, it is possible to establish links with other graduate students, not only in Europe but all over the world.

-The Biomeedikum is the academic building for preclinical subjects of the Faculty of Medicine of the University of Tartu.
+The Biomeedikum (also known as Biomedicum) is the academic building for preclinical subjects of the faculty.

 Tartu University Hospital is the largest health care provider in Estonia.
 High quality tertiary medical care is offered in nearly all specialities.
 At the same time, Tartu University Hospital is the only institution to perform organ transplantations in Estonia.